15 Best Bald UFC Fighters With Notable MMA History

 “DC” was recently inducted into the UFC’s Hall Of Fame for his extraordinary career at Heavyweight.

-His career was full of ups and downs, mainly when competing against Jon Jones.
 But despite all the drama, he proved himself as one of the elite wrestlers in his division and made it difficult for anyone who faced him.

 A former champ and now a popular commentator for UFC’s most prominent events alongside Joe Rogan, DC is one bald UFC fighter that sticks in our hearts.